peeskillet/jersey-hk2-validate/README.md

 which takes care of registering all components above.
 What the user should take care of is:

 1. Make sure the service they want to bind implements `Validatable`
-2. Make sure the service method is annotated with `Validated`
-3. Make sure the method parameter id annotated with `@Valid`
+2. Make sure the method parameter is annotated with `@Valid`

 Then with the `ValidationFeature`, you can register your services classes.
 There are three different APIs you can use to register class.
 You will first create the `Builder`, which is the only